 But to achieve the above, Argumedo believes that it is necessary for El Salvador’s Investment and Export Promotion Agency (Proesa) to be clear about its role in the investment attraction process and develop a long-term plan to reach established goals.
-Argumedo asserts that it is only by being attentive to inconveniences and roadblocks experienced by current and potential investors will it be able to maneuver and articulate a plan that guarantees the injection of capital into the Salvadoran economy.
+Argumedo asserts that it is only by being attentive to inconveniences and roadblocks experienced by current and potential investors.
+It must act to be able to maneuver and articulate a plan that guarantees the injection of capital into the Salvadoran economy.

 Take advantage of free trade agreements to boost the Salvadoran economy

-Taking advantage of current trade agreements with more than 40 nations worldwide would also facilitate increasing the flow of imports and exports of Salvadoran goods.
+Taking advantage of current trade agreements with more than 40 nations worldwide would also increase the flow of imports and exports of Salvadoran goods.

 El Salvador’s close relationship with other countries is also evident through the flow of remittances from Salvadorans living abroad.
 The Salvadoran Central Bank recently detailed that this influx of financial resources grew at a rate of 4.9% in 2021 to account for 24.09% of the nation’s GDP.
 It is worth remembering that more than 90% of the money that Salvadorans send from abroad comes from compatriots in the United States.

-Facilitate commerical procedures and the flow of goods
+Facilitate commercial procedures and the flow of goods

-In addition to other vital imperatives, it is necessary to respond effectively to the repeated complaints from the Salvadoran private sector concerning the difficulties involved in initiating and maintaining commercial activities in the country.
-The most widespread improvement sought by members of the country’s business community is a streamlining of procedures, and the time it takes to incorporate a commercial entity.
+In addition to other vital imperatives, it is necessary to respond effectively to the Salvadoran private sector’s repeated complaints concerning the difficulties in initiating and maintaining commercial activities in the country.
+The most widespread improvement sought by members of the country’s business community is a streamlining of procedures and the time it takes to incorporate a commercial entity.
 As an initial step towards the creation of a more favorable business climate, the Interunion Commission for Trade Facilitation (Cifacil), which brings together the leading business associations in the country, has already recognized that local authorities have demonstrated a willingness to improve the conditions for conducting foreign trade through new customs regulations.